sireenakoum/Connect4/README.md

-Connect 4 Game
+Connect 4 Game,
-Group LSC
+Group LSC:
 This project implements the classic Connect 4 game using C.
 Connect 4 is a two-player connection game where players take turns dropping colored discs into a vertical grid.
 The first to align four discs in a row—horizontally, vertically, or diagonally—wins.